 Stepping outside the airport, you’ll see lots of taxi cabs waiting to ferry folk to their destinations.
 Japanese taxis are generally black, green, or yellow, often called Cedric (check the trunk) and very expensive for anything other than a super-short trip.
 We don’t recommend taking them unless you absolutely have to — and if you do, be sure to check the price before you pull off (the driver should be able to give you a close estimate of what it will cost).
 You can get an idea of fares here.

-A better idea is pre-booking a taxi online for about ¥20,000.
+A better idea is pre-booking a taxi online for about ¥20,000, or a shared taxi for about ¥7,000 per person.
 If you’re staying at a hotel in central Tokyo, this is an stress fee way of getting there, and cheaper than getting in a taxi without reservation.
 You’ll even be greeted with one of those name boards that make people look uber important.

 Other Narita to Tokyo late-night transfer options